umich-vci/terraform-provider-bluecat/docs/data-sources/ip4_network.md

 ### Read-Only

-- `addresses_free` (String) The number of addresses unallocated/free on the network.
+- `addresses_free` (Number) The number of addresses unallocated/free on the network.
 - `addresses_in_use` (Number) The number of addresses allocated/in use on the network.
 - `allow_duplicate_host` (String) Duplicate host names check.
 - `cidr` (String) The CIDR address of the IPv4 network.